Don Felder: Post-Eagles

 Nearly three decades after the release of Airborne, his second solo album, Road to Forever, was released on October 9, 2012, with "Fall from the Grace of Love" as the lead single, a song that featured the harmony vocals of Crosby, Stills & Nash.

-When the Eagles did their History of the Eagles Tour, 2013–2015, to coincide with their two-part documentary, it was criticized by Felder for being incomplete.
+When Eagles did their History of the Eagles Tour, 2013–2015, to coincide with their two-part documentary, it was criticized by Felder for being incomplete.
 He did not participate in the associated tour.
 Since 2005, Felder has been touring with his own band, the Don Felder Band.
 In 2014, they toured with rock bands Styx and Foreigner.
 In 2017, Felder toured the US with Styx and REO Speedwagon.

 On April 5, 2019, Felder released his third studio album, American Rock 'n' Roll.
 The album features musicians such as Sammy Hagar, Slash (who lives near Felder), Richie Sambora, Orianthi, Peter Frampton, Joe Satriani, Mick Fleetwood, Chad Smith, Bob Weir, David Paich, Steve Porcaro, Alex Lifeson and Jim Keltner, among others.
 Felder went on a worldwide tour to promote the new album.
 The title track references artists from Jimi Hendrix and Santana to the Doobie Brothers, U2, Bruce Springsteen, Red Hot Chili Peppers, Van Halen, Guns N' Roses and more.

+In 2026, Felder will appear with The Guess Who on their "Taking It Back Tour".

 Personal life

 In 1971, Felder married Susan Pickersgill.
 They had four children and divorced in 2000.

 In a 2008 interview with Howard Stern, Felder affirmed that he remained friends with fellow former Eagles members Bernie Leadon and Randy Meisner.
 When asked if he still had any contact with Glenn Frey or Don Henley, Felder stated that the only replies he received were from their respective attorneys.
-However, in a 2025 Sirius XM interview, Felder said of Henley "There are times here and there along the way where we bump into each other and [we're] very cordial about it."
+However, in a 2025 SiriusXM interview, Felder said of Henley "There are times here and there along the way where we bump into each other and [we're] very cordial about it."

 In 2016, Felder told the Associated Press that he felt an "unbelievable sorrow" when he learned about Glenn Frey's death.
 "I had always hoped somewhere along the line, he and I would have dinner together, talking about old times and letting it go with a handshake and a hug."